USEPA/CRACMM/sphinx/README.md

 ## Table of Contents
 * [Environment Setup](#environment-setup): This section provides instructions on how to create a Python environment designed to run Sphinx on the CRACMM repository.

+* [Repository Setup](#repository-setup): This section provides instructions on how to get your personal fork of the CRACMM repository ready to build HTML for the CRACMM website, even if you dont have a fork yet!

 * [Process to Build HTML](#process-to-build-html): This section is for people who have a Python environment designed to run Sphinx on the CRACMM repository and provides instructions on how to update the HTML for the CRACMM GitHub pages site based on updates to the main branch.

 * [HTML Build Script Description](#file-description-run_buildcsh): This section describes the purpose of the `run_build.csh` file and explains what each command in the file does and why it is needed.

 * [Sphinx Configuration Description](#file-description-confpy): This section describes the contents of `conf.py` which provides Sphinx with a variety of user option that define how the HTML is produced.

-* [Website Landing Page Description](#file-description-indexmd): This section describes the contents of `index.md` which serves as the website landing page.
-The primary focus is on the table of contents tree (often refered to as "toctree" among Sphinx users) at the bottom of the page which arranges the left navbar on every page of the website.
+* [Website Landing Page Description](#file-description-indexmd): This section describes the contents of `index.md` which serves as the website landing page and described how to maintain it so that it always functions as a landing page.

+* [Website Global Navbar File](#file-description-toctreetxt): This file stores the table of contents tree (often refered to as "toctree" among Sphinx users), which arranges the left navbar on every page of the website.

 * [Helpful Resources](#helpful-resources): This section provides links to other websites that have good instructions and tips on how to set up and improve a GitHub Pages site using Sphinx.
 Many of these websites are also linked in other locations around the page in addition to in the Helpful Resources section.

 ## Environment setup
 If you have never run Sphinx for CRACMM before, you are going to need to set up a new python environment to make sure everything works correctly.
 The following steps explain how to set up the environment: